ysmood/nokit/readme.md

     - **<u>param</u>**: `dir` { _String_ }

-        Current file path.
+        Current absolute file path.
 Not optional, expect when requiring nokit's internal modules.
         On most times, just pass `__dirname` to it is enough.